Simulator

 Endpoint: simulator/simulate-scenario

-To simulate an existing scenario in a user's workspace or a built-in scenario, you can use the simulator/simulate-scenario
+To simulate an existing scenario in a user's workspace or a built-in scenario, you can use the simulator/simulate-scenario endpoint.

 Simply supply the scenario's id and include any additional simulation parameters, such as time step length, lateral resolution or number of simulation runs as json data in the POST request.